 If you’re really rushed for time and protein, just drink a protein shake.
 Really!
 There are actually some yummy ones out there these days.
 I quite like the chocolate and vanilla varieties of Body Fortress.
 I swear that if you can get past that ridiculous name, it’s really pretty good!

 Getting Enough Iron

-> If you give up meat, there’s also a chance that you won’t be getting enough iron.
-You can certainly take iron supplements, but for some reason they give me terribly stomach aches, so I opt out.
-Instead I (try to) eat heaps of spinach, nuts and the occasional spoonful of molasses.
+If you give up meat, there’s also a chance that you won’t be getting enough iron.
+You can certainly take iron supplements, but for some reason they give me terrible stomach aches, so I opt out.
+Instead, I (try to) eat heaps of spinach, nuts and the occasional spoonful of molasses.
 I love this spinach strawberry salad and this spinach and pasta recipe.
 Here’s a list of other iron-rich foods if spinach isn’t your bag.

-> Eating Out As a Vegetarian
+Eating Out As a Vegetarian